flipt-io/flipt/docs/index.md

 For more on Flipt and it's concepts, take a look at the [Concepts](concepts.md) documentation.

+## Beta Software

+Flipt is still considered beta software until the 1.0 release.
+This means that there are likely bugs and features/configuration may change between releases.
+Attempts will be made to maintain backwards compatibility whenever possible.

 ## Flipt Features

 Flipt enables you to add [feature flag](https://martinfowler.com/bliki/FeatureToggle.html) support to your existing applications, with a simple, single UI and API.